Grand Teton and Yellowstone National Parks landscape

 When to Pick Grand Teton

 Choose Grand Teton if you’re a hiker.
 If mountain scenery is what fills your soul.
 If you’ve already done Yellowstone and want something different.
 If you only have 2-3 days.
 If you want a quieter, more intimate park experience.
-If you want to pair your park visit with a nice dinner in Jackson.
+If you want to pair your park visit with a real town that has good food and cold beer.

 The Best Plan: Do Both